 Milwaukee 18” and 24” Rolling Bags

-Milwaukee 18” Jobsite Rolling Bag and 24” HARDTOP™ Rolling Bag Review
+Milwaukee 18” Job-site Rolling Tool Bag and 24” HARDTOP™ Rolling Bag Review

 Field research showed that guys wanted all of their tools protected and on the inside of their tool bag.
 There are basically 2 soft-bag competitors out there; Klein and Husky.

 The Husky bag is big and clumsy and has tool storage on the outside, which results in lost tools.
 The Kleins a real nice bag, but Milwaukee took the User Experience [UX] to the next level.

 The Milwaukee bags are constructed with 1680D Ballistic Material, the rolling bags feature 6” metal-rimmed, all-terrain wheels allow the Rolling Bags to roll over rough terrain.

 The wheels are connected with a durable metal through-axle.
 All-metal skid plates provide additional protection for the wheels and axle from impacts or when climbing stairs.